 All of this paperwork and fiddly rules are quite do-able they just take some work and attention on your part.
 In most categories when they ask you for something, you need to provide it within a few days.
 For this reason, Cordelia recommended that you apply for restricted categories in batches – while you are in the application zone doing your pictures and flat files.

 In our notes below you will find details for each of the restricted categories discussed.
 This chart is also available as a downloadable PDF from my free FBA Library.
-Click to register. or Click here to go directly to the file if you already have your password.
 The PDF has live hyperlinks so you can jump directly to Amazon’s page about that category.

 Please note that some of this information may seem contradictory.
 That is because approvals are done by people.
 Some Amazon approvers are sticklers for the rules, some are more lenient.
 To be successful, you need to plan for the sticklers.
 Cordelia, rebel that she is, didn’t always follow the rules and still got accepted but your experience may not be the same.